Friday, December 21, 2012

 6. Work with a "wow" celebrity

 Last week I kind of got to work with Australian legend Brian Brown (as well as his wife Rachel Ward and his daughter Matilda).
 While I got to work with him, he would have no memory of working with me and so I guess I need to expand this goal to include working with a big name celebrity that is internationally known and have them remember the experience.
-That said, if I don't get to achieve this goal any other way, then this will count! :)
+That said, if I don't get to achieve this goal any other way, then this will count! :) 7.
+Make a sketch comedy series

 I have been working heaps lately so the editing on this has slowed down a bit but hopefully we will get back in to it very very soon.
 At the very least I am going to try and get another preview sketch online.
 Don't know which one though... too many good ones to pick between...